creachadair/jrpc2/README.md

 -  If a batch is empty or contains structurally invalid request or notification objects, the server reports error -32700 (Invalid JSON) as a single error Response object.

 -  Otherwise, errors resulting from any request object without an ID are logged by the server but not reported to the client.

+### Server Notifications

+The specification defines client and server as follows:

+> The Client is defined as the origin of `Request` objects and the handler of `Response` objects.
+> The Server is defined as the origin of `Response` objects and the handler of `Request` objects.

+Although a client may also be a server, and vice versa, the specification does not require them to do so.
+The server notification support defined in the `jrpc2` package is thus "non-standard" in that it allows the server to act as a client, and the client as a server, in the narrow context of "push" notifications.
+Otherwise the feature is not special: Notifications sent by `*jrpc2.Server.Push` are standard `Request` objects.